-If, despite all precautionary measures, a fire should break out aboard, there are four fire extinguishers an board which are fixed at the following places:
+If, despite all precautionary measures, a fire should break out aboard, there are three fire extinguishers an board which are fixed at the following places:

-- Nr.
-1: Powder extinguisher in the starboard locker seat, at least fire extinguishing 10A/68B - Nr.
-2: Powder extinguisher in the port locker seat, at least fire extinguishing 10A/68B - Nr.
-3 and 4: Powder extinguisher at the navigational seat, at least fire extinguishing 10A/68B
+Nr.
+1 and 2: Powder extinguisher at the starbord locker seat, at least fire grade 10A/68B

+Nr.
+3: Powder extinguisher in the navigational seat, at least fire grade 10A/68B